• Skip to primary navigation

 Customizable Collaboration Levels

-The Trustworthy app allows users to set up various collaboration permissions.
-A user may set up full sharing (for example, the information you may share with a spouse), partial sharing (for example to share financial documents with a financial advisor), and even driven sharing (giving full access in the event of your death).
+The Trustworthy app enables users to configure various collaboration permissions.
+A user can set up full sharing (for example, sharing information with a spouse), partial sharing (for instance, sharing financial documents with a financial advisor), and even legacy access (full access in the event of their death).

 Concierge Estate Planning Services